Today I’m sharing our Canary Pro home security camera review.

 Another note of caution, the yellow cable that connects the Canary to your iPhone looks like a regular 3.5mm stereo cable, but it isn’t!
 This is important because if you get a new phone, you’re going to need that cable to connect to the Canary.
 So make sure you keep it somewhere safe, because I couldn’t find anywhere online that offered a replacement cable if yours is lost.

-There are a few niggles with the Canary.
+There are a few niggles with the Canary home security camera.

-My biggest niggle was that our Canary isn’t especially reliable – at the moment ours isn’t functional, at least over WiFi.
+My biggest niggle was that our Canary isn’t especially reliable over WiFi.
+We’ve ended up relying on a wired connection.

 We’ve followed all the steps in the troubleshooting guide (restart your Canary, restart your router, move closer to the router).
-Our WiFi is pretty fast – Canary suggests a minimum speed of 1Mbps and ours ranges from 18Mbps to 29Mpbs – but the two technologies simply don’t get along, and while the Canary works okay on an Ethernet connection, it’s not convenient for us to use a wired set-up in the lounge, where our router sits.
+Our WiFi is pretty fast – Canary suggests a minimum speed of 1Mbps and ours ranges from 18Mbps to 29Mpbs – but the two technologies simply don’t get along.
+While the Canary Pro works fine on an Ethernet connection, it’s not convenient for us to use a wired set-up in the lounge, where our router sits.

 If your Canary does drop its network connection, the first you’ll know is when you see a “Canary is Offline” message on your phone app.
 You can re-set your device and it will probably work, but only if you’re at home – if you’ve just left the house for the day, or even longer, well, you’re stuck until you get home again to sort things out.
 It’d be nice to be able to manage and reboot your device remotely, through the app.